Defence welcomes all expressions of public support for our people deployed on operations overseas.

-In order to ensure an equitable distribution of parcels it is requested that all donations be gender-neutral, and be addressed to 'An Australian Defence Member', not to a specific job title, trade or unit member.
+In order to ensure an equitable distribution of parcels it is requested that donations are gender-neutral, and addressed to 'An Australian Defence Member', not to a specific job title, trade or unit member.

 Unfortunately Defence can not accept care packages for Military Working Dogs or Explosive Detection Dogs due to strict care requirements relating to both their diet and their training programs.